UpcraftLP/qcc-ews/README.md

-# qcc-ews
+# Quilt Community Collab EWS
-An Early Warning System for the Quilt Community Collab
+A Discord Bot that acts as an Early Warning System for the Quilt Community Collab